Irieo/IntEG/README.md

 ### Citing us

-If you use IntEG model or some components for your research, we would appreciate it if you would cite the following paper:
+If you use IntEG model or its components for your research, we would appreciate it if you would cite the following paper:
 ```
 [working paper to appear]